purevanillaco/bungee-redis-testbench/README.md

 # how to run
 ## prerequisites
 1. install docker
-2. make sure you completed the docker post-installation steps in order to prevent permission-issues
+2. make sure you completed the docker post-installation steps in order to prevent permission issues

 ## executing
 1. ``docker compose up``